 - a The toe-rasped away to receive the turned-up shoe. a 1.
 The inner toe. a 2.
-The The toce-rasped away to receive the turned-up shoe. a 1.
-The inner toce. a 2.
-The outer to b 1.
+The outer toe. b 1.
 The inner quarter. b 2.
 The outer quarter. c 1.
-The inner heel, c 2.
-The outer heel, d d d.
-The sole, e e.
-The crust or wall of the hoof. ff.
-The bars, g g.
-The commissures. h kl.
-The frog. h.
-The part immediately under the navicular joint. k.
-The oval cleft of the frog.
+The inner heel. c 2.
+The outer heel. d d d.
+The sole. e e.
+The crust or wall of the hoof ff.
+The bars. g.
+The part immediately under the navicular joint.

+- b.
+The part immediately under the navicular joint.

+c.
+The oral cleft of the frog.

-- The elevated boundary of the cleft. i.
+c.
+The elevated boundary of the cleft.

+- i.
 The bulbs of the heels.

-As the various parts of the horse's foot cannot be better described for the purposes of this work than they have been by Mr. Miles (from whose manual the above cuts are transferred), extracts are here made from his description:
+As the various parts of the horse's foot cannot be better lescribed for the purposes of this work than they have been by Mr. Miles (from whose manual the above cuts are transferred), extracts are here made from his description:

-The hoof is divided into horny crust or wall, sole, and frog.
+The hoof is divided into horny crust or wall. sole, and frog.

-The horny crust is secreted by the numerous bloodvessels of that soft protruding band which encircles the upper edge of the hoof, immediately beneath the termination of the hair; and is divided into toe, quarters, heels, and bars.
-Its texture is insensible, but elastic throughout its whole extent; and, yielding to the weight of the horse, allows the horny sole to descend, whereby much inconvenient concussion of the internal parts of the foot is avoided.
+The horny crust is secreted by the numerous bloodvessels of that soft protruding band which encircles the upper edge of the hoof, immediately beneath the termination of the hair; and is divided into toe, quarters, heels, and bars Its texture is insensible, but elastic throughout its whole extent; and, yielding to the weight of the horse, allows the horny sole to descend, whereby much inconvenient concussion of the internal parts of the foot is avoided.
 But if a large portion of the circumference of the foot be fettered by iron and nails, it is obvious that that portion, at least, cannot expand as before; and the beautiful and efficient apparatus for effecting this necessary elasticity, being no longer allowed to act by reason of these restraints, becomes altered in structure: and the continued operation of the same causes, in the end, circumscribes the elasticity to those parts alone where no nails have been driven, giving rise to a train of consequences destructive to the

-- α.
-Is a broad flat mass of horn, projecting upwards into the middle of the elastic cushion, and is called the "frog stay." - b b.
-Are two horny projections rising into the cavity of the hoof formed by the commissures. - c c.
-Are portions of the same projections, and are situated just under the two ends of the navicular bone, and mark the point on either side where diminution in the natural elasticity of the fatty frog would be felt with the greatest severity by the navicular joint: for under the most favorable circumstances, the quantity of cushion between these points and the navicular joint cannot be very large; and hence the importance of our doing all we can to preserve its elasticity as long as possible.
+- Is a broad flat mass of horn, projecting upwards into the middle of the electic cushion, and is called the "frog stay." - bb.
+Are two horny prejections rising into the cavity of the hoof formed by the commissures. - c c.
+Are portions of the same projections, and are situated just under the two ends of the navicular bone, and mark the point on either side where diminution in the natural elasticity of the fatty frog would be felt with the greatest severity by the navicular joint: for under the most favorable circumstances, the quantity of cushion between these points and the navicular joint cannot be very large; and hence the importance of our doing all we can to preserve its elesucity as long as possible.

-soundness of the foot, and fatal to the usefulness of the horse.\ heels, particularly on the inner side of the foot, whereby the power of yielding and expanding to the weight of the horse is proportionably increased, clearly indicating that those parts cannot be nailed to an unyielding bar of iron, without a most mischievous interference with the natural functions of the foot.
+soundness of the foot, and fatal to the usefulness of the horse.\ heels, particularly on the inner side of the foot, whereby the power of yielding and expanding to the weight of the horse is proportionably increased, clearly indicating that those parts cannot be nailed to an unyielding bar of iron without a most mischievous interference with the natural functions of the foot.
 In the hind foot, the greatest thickness of horn will be found at the quarters and heels, and not, as in the fore foot, at the toe.
 This difference in the thickness of horn is beautifully adapted to the inequality of the weight which each has to sustain, the force with which

-The toe of the fore foot is the thickest and strongest portion of the hoof, and is in consequence less expansive than any other part, and therefore better calculated to resist the effect of the nails and shoe.
+The toe of the fore foot is the thickest and strongest portion of the hoof, and is in consequence less expansive than any other part, and therefore better calculated to resist the effect of tre nails and shoe.
 The thickness of the horn gradually diminishes towards the quarters and